No Call No Show Warning Letter - Free UK Template + What to Do Next

 At the disciplinary hearing - whether they attend or not - consider the full picture.
 How long was the absence?
 Did they make any contact at all?
 Is there a history of similar behaviour?
 Is there any explanation that could mitigate what happened?

-If the absence was short, there is a plausible explanation, and there is no prior history, a written warning may be the proportionate outcome.
+If the absence was short, there is a plausible explanation, there is no prior history, a written warning may be the proportionate outcome.

-If the absence was prolonged, there was no contact at all, and there is no credible explanation, dismissal may be justified.
+If the absence was prolonged, there was no contact at all, there is no credible explanation, dismissal may be justified.

 State your reasoning in the outcome letter.
 Confirm the right of appeal.